influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/troubleshoot.md

 {{% product-name %}} does the following when you send a write request:

   1. Validates the request.
-2. If successful, attempts to [ingest data](/influxdb/cloud-serverless/reference/internals/durability/#data-ingest) from the request body;
-   otherwise, responds with an [error status](#review-http-status-codes).
+  2. If successful, attempts to [ingest data](/influxdb/cloud-serverless/reference/internals/durability/#data-ingest) from the request body; otherwise, responds with an [error status](#review-http-status-codes).
-3. Returns one of the following HTTP status codes:
+  3. Ingests or rejects the entire batch and returns one of the following HTTP status codes:

-   - `204 No Content`: all data in the batch is ingested
+     - `204 No Content`: all data is ingested
-   - `400 Bad Request`: all data in the batch is rejected
+     - `400 Bad Request`: all data is rejected

-   In InfluxDB, writes are synchronous--the response status indicates the final status of the write and all ingested data is queryable.

-   If InfluxDB responds with an [error status code](#review-http-status-codes), one or more points weren't ingested.
      The response body contains error details about [rejected points](#troubleshoot-rejected-points), up to 100 points.

+  Writes are synchronous--the response status indicates the final status of the write and all ingested data is queryable.

   To ensure that InfluxDB handles writes in the order you request them, wait for the response before you send the next request.

 ### Review HTTP status codes